 What is a bond?

 A bond is a loan.
-You lend money to an organisation - a government, a company, a bank - and they promise to pay you a fixed rate of interest (the coupon) at regular intervals, then return your original capital (the par value or face value) on a set date (the maturity date).
+You lend money to an organisation - a government, a company, a bank - and they promise to pay a fixed rate of interest (the coupon) at regular intervals, then return your original capital (the par value or face value) on a set date (the maturity date).

-If you buy a 10-year UK government bond with a 4% coupon and a £100 face value, you receive £4 per year in interest for ten years, then get your £100 back at the end.
+If you buy a 10-year UK government bond with a 4% coupon and a £100 face value, you receive £4 per year for ten years, then get your £100 back at the end.
 That is the entire deal.

 UK gilts explained